KaffeDiem/windfield/README.md

+**Fork of the original Windfield module** as it has not been updated in the past 3 years.

+---

 **windfield** is a physics module for LÖVE.
 It wraps LÖVE's physics API so that using box2d becomes as simple as possible.

 # Contents